-Provide & Device Build delibite there is used a back solled "The p.
+Boericke and Dewey, Philadelphia, have issued a book called "The p.
 54, but wrongly quoted.
 Neither they nor Dr. S. seem quite clear on what I stated there as regards the pathological and chemico-physiological conditions which underlie Diabetes, else they would have given them correctly, or would probably before this have devoted some lines to this important and hitherto incurable disease.
-It may be interesting to some to know that breathing carbonic oxide can set up glysosuria.
+It may be interesting to some to know that breathing carbonic oxide can set up glycosuria.

-Boericke & Dewey, Philadelphia, have issued a book called "The Twelve Tissue Remedies," in which they copy from my translation although copyright.
+Twelve Tissue Remedies," in which they copy from my translation although copyright.
 They give Dr. Schüssler as the authority, and the quotations they make are from my Therapeutical Index,